Boomerforlife/Cherry-network-Taskmaster-/README.md

 ## 📝 Creator's Note

 This application was developed under a tight deadline, so several planned features—like AI-powered suggestions and a full calendar view—are not yet implemented.
 However, the core functionality works, and the app has a clean, seamless UI.
-I'm excited to continue learning more about app development.
+I'm excited to continue learning more about app development with your club.
 Thank you for your interest\!

 Vighnesh Singh Dhanai
 RA2411026010352